 Visiting the September 11 Memorial, which is located in lower Manhattan.

 The Memorial is a national tribute of remembrance and honor to the 2,983 people killed in the terror attacks of September 11, 2001, and February 26, 1993.
-It’s free to visit but you need to make advance reservations—you can do it online and occasionally even get same-day passes.
+It’s free to visit, and you no longer need advance reservations (which means lines can be long at peak hours).
+An adult ticket to the adjacent 9/11 Memorial Museum costs $24 (more info on pricing here).

 I wasn’t expecting the memorial to be so beautiful.
 They really did an incredible job on the design.
 There are twin reflecting pools that are each nearly an acre in size and feature the largest man-made waterfalls in North America.
 The pools sit exactly where the Twin Towers once stood.